awsdocs/aws-greengrass-developer-guide/doc_source/iot-sitewise-connector.md

   }
   ```

-  For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.
+  For more information, see [Adding and removing IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.

 ------
 #### [ Version 4 ]